-In 1891, a group of Ohio businessmen acquired the area for construction of a reservoir to supply irrigation water to the Southern California lowlands.
-The Arrowhead Reservoir Company was formed in that year with James Morris Gamble, of Proctor and Gamble, as President.
-In 1891 the company commenced construction of a dam at the east end of Little Bear Valley.
+In the 1800’s, the area was mostly utilized for logging and small mining operations until 1891 when the Arrowhead Reservoir Company was formed with James Morris Gamble, of Proctor and Gamble, as President.
+This company began acquiring land to construct a reservoir to supply water for agriculture irrigation in the valley and commenced construction of a dam at the east end of Little Bear Valley.

 Little Bear Lake (now known as Lake Arrowhead) in the 1920’s…

-The Arrowhead Lake Company, a corporation formed by a group of Los Angeles businessmen, including J.V.
-Van Nuys, and John O’Melveny, bought Little Bear Lake and the surrounding properties, and changed the name to Lake Arrowhead and Arrowhead Woods respectively.
-The name was derived from a rock formation in the shape of an arrowhead on the face of the San Bernardino Mountains above Arrowhead Hot Springs.
-During the ownership of the Arrowhead Lake Company, approximately 20 percent of the land nearest the lake was developed, and a nine-hole golf course was built on the site of the present Lake Arrowhead Country Club.
+The Arrowhead Lake Company bought Little Bear Lake and the surrounding properties, and changed the name to Lake Arrowhead and Arrowhead Woods respectively.
+The name was derived from the arrowhead-shaped rock formation on the face of the San Bernardino Mountains above Arrowhead Hot Springs.
+During this time, approximately 20 percent of the land nearest the lake was developed, and a nine-hole golf course was built on the site of the present Lake Arrowhead Country Club.

 The Arrowhead Lake Company successfully applied to the Railroad Commission (forerunner to the California Public Utilities Commission) to issue bonds to purchase the domestic water system and turned those rights over to the Arrowhead Utility Company.
 During its first year of operation, the utility served 103 domestic customers.

 In 1946, the Arrowhead Lake Company was sold to the Los Angeles Turf Club, which was subsequently sold to the Lake Arrowhead Development Corporation in 1960.
-In 1967, the Lake Arrowhead Development Corporation merged with Boise Cascade, but continued to operate the Arrowhead Utility Company until 1971 when the utility was sold to another company, LADC.
+In 1967, the Lake Arrowhead Development Corporation merged with Boise Cascade, but continued to operate the Arrowhead Utility Company.